billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Power:
 : Refers to the time rate at which energy is emitted, transferred, or received; power is usually expressed in watts (joules per second) ({{?RFC7326}}).

+Device:
+: A device is a piece of electrical or non-electrical equipment.
+Reference: Adapted from {{IEEE100}}.

+Component:
+: A component is a part of electrical or non-electrical equipment (device).
+Reference: Adapted from {{TMN}}.

+Meter (Energy Meter):
+: A meter is a device intended to measure electrical energy by integrating power with respect to time.
+Reference: Adapted from {{IEC60050}}.

+Power Inlet:
+: A power inlet (or simply "inlet") is an interface at which a device or component receives energy from another device or component ({{?RFC7326}}).

+Power Outlet:
+: A power outlet (or simply "outlet") is an interface at which a device or component provides energy to another device or component ({{?RFC7326}}).

+Power Interface:
+: A Power Interface is a power inlet, outlet, or both ({{?RFC7326}}).

+Power State:
+: A Power State is a condition or mode of a device (or component) that broadly characterizes its capabilities, power, and responsiveness to input.
+Reference: Adapted from [IEEE1621].

+Power State Set:
+: A Power State Set is a collection of Power States that comprises a named or logical control grouping.

 Energy Management:
 : Is a set of functions for measuring, modeling,